Patrolling

-Patrol types
+Ground patrol types

 A combat patrol is a group with sufficient size (usually platoon or company) and resources to raid or ambush a specific enemy.
 It primarily differs from an attack in that the aim is not to hold ground.

 A clearing patrol is a brief patrol around a newly occupied defensive position in order to ensure that the immediate area is secure.
 Clearing patrols are often undertaken on the occupation of a location, and during stand to in the transition from night to day routine and vice versa.

 A standing patrol is a static patrol, probably known as an OP/LP(Observation Post/Listening post) in US and NATO terminology.
 Standing patrols are usually small (half section/section) static patrols intended to provide early warning, security or to guard some geographical feature, such as dead ground.

 A reconnaissance (recce) patrol is a patrol, usually small whose main mission is the gathering of information.
 Generally speaking recce patrols tend to avoid contact, although it is not unknown for recon patrols to "fight for information".

 A screening patrol combines a number of patrols to 'screen' a large area.
 This type of patrol is used by armored formations in desert theaters, and also by ground troops operating in urban areas.
 A screen is generally composed of a number of static observation posts.